ANNAhabANNA/Right-Hands/README.md

  -----------

  ## Validator Testing
   * ### The website was tested using the tools of World Wide Web Consortium (also known as W3C).
 The above mentioned tools are the Markup Validation Service and the CSS Validation Service.
-No error were returned for HTML and CSS code submitted.
+No errors were returned for submitted HTML and CSS code.
   * ### Continuous testing was run using Lighthouse within Google Chrome to verify performance and accessibility standards were met and to ensure best practices were followed.
 <details>
     <summary> ** Lighthouse Testing Result ** </summary>